 Modern Uses & Benefits of “The King of Mushrooms”

 Using modern research techniques, scientists have determined that the reishi mushroom benefits for wellness are indeed abundant.
 This fungus contains over 400 different bioactive compounds including triterpenoids, polysaccharides, nucleotides, sterols, steroids, fatty acids, proteins, peptides, and trace elements (3).they contain hundreds of bioactive compounds, mainly in the form of polysaccharides and triterpenes, that assist the body in numerous ways (2).

 Mushroom proteins contain all the essential amino acids your body needs to stay healthy.
 Amino acids are the building blocks of each individual cell, and finding complete sources of all essential amino acids is required to give your body the fuel it needs to function.
-Together with the low-fat content and high proportion of polyunsaturated fatty acids, these nutritional properties are some of the strongest contributors to the significant health value of reishi mushrooms when reliable extraction methods are used (5).
+Together with the low-fat content and high proportion of polyunsaturated fatty acids, these nutritional properties add to the significant health value of reishi mushrooms when reliable extraction methods are used (5).

 While this fungus may not be able to grant “immortality” as believed in ancient times, modern research undertaken by scientists has confirmed a myriad of reishi mushroom benefits that can help contribute to a long and healthy life.